eddes/eddes.github.io/README.md

 ## Intro

-On this page, a few tools and methods gathered during the last years of practice (wish I had known this when it all started!).
+On this page, a few tools and methods gathered over the past years of practice as a pythonist (wish I had known this when it all started!).
 This page might prove to be useful for people dealing with measured data, equations, modelling or teaching.
-The theory behind the scenes is not tackled: only the practical aspects are shown with minimum working examples.
+The theory behind the scenes is not tackled: only the practical aspects are shown with minimal working examples.

 On the agenda: